Location: United Kingdom

 Since returning to London, Michael has had numerous exhibitions in North and North West London and also at Warwick University.
 He has appeared in group exhibitions for both the Hampstead and the Isle of Wight Photographic Societies as well as having a number of images in Ventnor in the Isle of Wight celebrating the Ventnor Library 70th Anniversary.
 He has also given numerous talks in London and Warwick as well as entering numerous competitions and getting acceptances into various international Salons.

 Since 2013, Michael has entered international salons and has a number accepted, including Sydney Harbour, Wrekin, Port Talbot and Midlands as well as in on-line galleries such as Light, Space and Time and the Lublin PS (Poland).
 In 2016, Michael had a photographic image accepted into the Royal Academy Summer Exhibition (UK) and in 2017 had an acceptance into a group exhibition at the Ben Uri Museum and gallery in London NW8.
-Hi next solo exhibition will be at the Phoenix Cinema in East FInchley in September 2017
+Hi next two solo exhibition were at the Phoenix Cinema in East FInchley in September 2017 and 2018.
+He achieved two photographic distinctions - QPSA in 2018 and AFIAP in 2019 before exhibiting at the XII Florence Biennial of Contemporary Art in Italy during October 2019 and with the Hampstead Arts Council ins Central Dt Giles in London's West End in February 2020 just before coronavirus caused total lock-down.

 This was taken as part of a publicity stunt by the daughter of an Indian Restaurant owner.
 The owner had refurbished and re-opened, but not a lot was happening until the daughter took her cd player outside and started dancing on the sidewalk.
 I then gave it an artistic treatment